No Need to Argue

 No Need to Argue is the second studio album by Irish alternative rock band the Cranberries, released on 3 October 1994, through Island Records.
-It is the band's best-selling album, and has sold over 17 million copies worldwide as of 2014.
+It is the band's best-selling album, and had sold over 17 million copies worldwide as of 2014.
 It contains one of the band's most well-known songs, "Zombie".
 The album's mood is considered to be darker and harsher than that on the band's debut album Everybody Else Is Doing It, So Why Can't We?, released a year prior.

 Composition

 In some of the songs, the band decided to take on a rockier and heavier side, using distortion and increasing the volume.
 Drummer Fergal Lawler said the musical change happened because after two years of touring to promote their debut album, "we had been used to hearing ourselves loud on stage and everything, so maybe that's a natural thing that happened then."
 During a week off in New York City, the band decided to record demos for the upcoming album, and after calling producer Stephen Street and having him fly in from London, recorded early versions of six songs at the Magic Shop recording studios.

-The song "Yeats' Grave" is about William Butler Yeats, and quotes one of his poems, No Second Troy.
+The song "Yeat's Grave"[sic] is about William Butler Yeats, and quotes one of his poems, No Second Troy.

 The O'Riordan written track "Zombie" is, according to her, about the Warrington IRA bombings in 1993 that resulted in the death of two children.
 "The Icicle Melts" a track written by O'Riordan, she states in a 1994 issue of Vox magazine as well as a 1994 Hot Press article that the song was written about the case of James Bulger and her reaction.
 O'Riordan also states in the 1994 Hot press article that the original title of the song was "The Liverpool child" a reference to where James Bulger was murdered.